 A perfect bag for a frequent business traveler with numerous features not found in other bags, and the ability to customize it with a plethora of optional features (laundry bag, shirt organizer, vacuum compression bags) you can order after you have it.

-Cons: Some people complain that it is almost too tricked out, that it could simplify a bit.
+Cons: Some people complain that it is almost too tricked out, that it can be hard for the less organizationally-minded among us to keep track of which pockets have which items.

 A fantastic travel pack that’s just the right size.
-It has a detachable day pack with hip belt that’s can easily hold your laptop when in transit, yet is large enough to hold whatever items you will need once you arrive and start exploring.
+It has a detachable day pack that can easily hold your laptop when in transit.
+It's also large enough to fit whatever items you will need once you arrive and start exploring.

-Pros: Durable ripstop nylon and heavy-duty zippers of this backpack can handle any abuse tossed its way in transit.
-The hip belt stows away simply and the wraparound side panels ensure that there are no dangling items when you check the bag for a flight.
+Pros: Durable ripstop nylon construction and the heavy-duty zippers on this backpack mean it can handle any abuse tossed its way.
+The hip belt stows away simply and the wraparound side panels ensure that there are no dangling items if you check the bag for a flight.
 The main compartment is easily accessed by a wraparound zipper that opens the entire main compartment.
 It comes in three sizes.

 This is an affordable lightweight travel pack that offers great suspension with a plethora of storage spots to allow you to separate items when in transit for better organization.